By Colonel Bob Notch, U.S. Army (Ret.)

 Service members work hard to ensure they are prepared to handle our nation’s call, and now it’s time for the nation to answer the call of veterans in need of help, veterans in danger of ending their lives.
 They were assets when they served and they remain assets as veterans.
 It’s time to heed the battlefield creed and use it at home – let’s not leave anyone behind.

-Bob Notch served in the Army for 27 years and now is the program development officer for Brighton Marine
+Bob Notch served in the Army for 27 years and was the former program development officer for Brighton Marine.